Empowering Robot Teleoperation: Exploring the Synergies Between Devices and Manipulator Controllers in a Comparative Study: Abstract

 \section{Abstract}

 Robot learning empowers the robot system with human brain-like intelligence to autonomously acquire and adapt skills through experience, enhancing flexibility and adaptability in various environments.
 Aimed at achieving a similar level of capability in large language models (LLMs) for embodied intelligence, data quality plays a crucial role in training a foundational model with diverse robot skills.
 In this study, we investigate the collection of data for manipulation tasks using teleoperation devices.
-Different devices yield varying effects when paired with corresponding controller strategies, including position-based inverse kinematics (IK) control, torque-based inverse dynamics (ID) control, and optimization-based compliance control.
-In this paper, we develop a teleoperation pipeline that is compatible with different teleoperation devices and manipulator controllers.
-Within the pipeline, we construct the optimal QP formulation with the dynamic nullspace and the impedance tracking as the novel optimal controller to achieve compliant pose tracking and singularity avoidance.
-Regarding the optimal controller, it adaptively adjusts the weights assignment depending on the robot joint manipulability that reflects the state of joint configuration for the pose tracking in the form of impedance control and singularity avoidance with nullspace tracking.
-Analysis of quantitative experimental results suggests the quality of the teleoperated trajectory data, including tracking error, occurrence of singularity, and the smoothness of the joints' trajectory, with different combinations of teleoperation interface and the motion controller.
+Different devices yield varying effects when paired with corresponding controller strategies, including position-based inverse kinematic (IK) control, torque-based inverse dynamic (ID) control, and optimization-based compliant control.
+Analysis of experimental results suggests the importance of the relationship between teleoperation devices and controllers for real tasks.

-\section{Introduction}
+\section{INTRODUCTION}

 Teleoperation technology \cite{ref1} has emerged as a critical enabler for robotic systems \cite{10196474}, particularly in high-risk environments where human intervention is either dangerous or impractical \cite{ref3}.
-By allowing operators to control robots remotely \cite{ref5}, teleoperation bridges the gap between human expertise and robotic precision \cite{ref41}.
-However, system performance is severely compromised near kinematic singularities, where dexterity loss and unstable motions frequently occur \cite{ref9}.
-This problem is compounded by other challenges, including latency \cite{ref8}, joint limits \cite{ref10}, and environmental uncertainties \cite{ref16}\cite{10902489}, collectively hindering adoption in critical domains like power systems maintenance and disaster response \cite{CSRT}.
+By allowing operators to control robots remotely \cite{ref5}, teleoperation bridges the gap between human expertise and robotic precision, enabling complex tasks to be performed safely and efficiently \cite{ref6}.
+However, the effectiveness of teleoperation systems heavily depends on the integration of advanced devices\cite{Vision} and adaptive control strategies \cite{ref7}.
+Despite significant progress in this field, challenges such as latency \cite{ref8}, limited dexterity \cite{ref9}, and environmental adaptability \cite{ref10} continue to hinder the widespread adoption of teleoperation in critical applications, including power systems \cite{ref16}\cite{10902489}, disaster response, and industrial automation \cite{ref17}\cite{10930737}.